Hori Hori Digging Knife

 Is that enough of a clue to what it does and how you should use it?

 This incredibly sharp and slick blade, bolted to a beech handle, is a weeding tool.
 Basically, the Japanese version of a trowel.

 I find it nicely weighted and the carbon steel blade is run by the tool makers right into the handle, making it stronger and less likely to bend or snap.

 What About The Holster The Hori Hori Comes In?

 The vinyl holster it comes in is a bit flimsy and silly.
 We guess the Japanese are so good at the tools side of things, they just don’t bother with the decoration.
 So don’t be alarmed if the holster doesn’t last long, it is the knife that is important.

 Scratch all of the above.
-It now comes in a canvas sheath that is a terrible colour but will hold up longer with a bit of use.
+It now comes in a canvas sheath that is a terrible colour but will hold up longer with lots of garden use.

-What is the colour?
-It is a sort of…. beige…. but not ‘ooh, these fish and chips look yummy’ beige…. more an ‘oh, this community centre kitchen could do with some love’ beige…
+What is the colour of this new sheath?
+It is a sort of…. beige…. but not ‘ooh, these fish and chips look yummy’ beige…. more an ‘oh, this community centre kitchen could do with a freshen up’ beige…

 Neither Messrs Farrow nor Ball were on hand when the sheath design was decided upon.
 That is what I’m saying.